Zirientis/apcs2/Comsci/ReadMe.txt

 try to maximize your score while fighting of a horde of spiders!
 You are given three player characters, and must fight to achieve the maximum possible total score.
 Classic mode is coming soon!
+In addition, players can now choose to play in Classic mode, truly the intended experience for fans!
+In classic mode, you kill monsters, find epic loot, and explore ever-more-challenging dungeons!

 5. Credits
 Comsci was built by Ryan Later and Michael Shuen.